 - Bike lanes

 - Pedestrian traffic (e.g., installation of traffic circles on 42nd)

 - Parking Demand

-We are monitoring and have participated in or are expecting to participate in advocating for pro-smart growth policies in the Zoning Rewrite and the upcoming Comprehensive Plan review.
 We have also weighed in with the DC Council in favor of sidewalks and their improved maintenance in our neighborhoods.

 Ward3Vision has been working on these issues in the neighborhood for a while now.
 Check out our past projects!